 The fund, generated via franchise fees on electric bills, pays for improvements and maintenance of Edina's non-motorized transportation network.
 This network includes sidewalks, trails, bikeways, pedestrian crossings and related signs and pavement markings.

-- France Avenue sidewalk (West 58th Street to West 60th Street)
+Grimes Avenue bike boulevard (West 42nd Street to West 44th Street)

-- McCauley Trail shared-use path (Valley View Road to Indian Hills Road)
+McCauley Trail shared-use path/sidewalk (Valley View Road to Gleason Road)

 Through the PACS Fund, the City offers bike racks at half price to organizations to encourage bicycling for commuting, errands and other short trips.
 This program is open to: